We Believe In Idaho

 at commencement of final reclamation

 Each member of the Stibnite Foundation was selected to represent their community.
-While we are all personally passionate about different causes and organization, we share the common belief that when you invest in our environment and people amazing things can happen.
+While we are all personally passionate about different causes and organizations, we share the common belief that when you invest in our environment and people amazing things can happen.

 Bob Crump came out of retirement to serve on the Stibnite Foundation and Stibnite Advisory Council after being appointed by the Riggins City Councilors.
 He is lovingly known by his community as one of the same ten people who volunteers for every chamber event (of which there has been many over the last 40 years).
 Bob graduated from the local high school in 1965, attended the University of Idaho obtaining a degree in Physics and worked at the Idaho National Engineering Laboratory for eight years and two years at Gulf General Atomic near San Diego.
 In the nuclear industry, Bob was an engineering specialist where he performed probabilistic risk assessment of nuclear power plants.
 In 1979, he moved back to Riggins and purchased several businesses, was a city councilor for 16 years and mayor for seven years before retiring six year ago.